Thomas Falkner: Life

 He was the son of Thomas Falkner, a Manchester apothecary, and had Calvinist, maybe Scottish heritage.

 In poor health, he was advised to take a sea-voyage, and being acquainted with a ship chaplain on board the Assiento, a vessel trading with Guinea and carrying slaves to Buenos Aires, he accepted an invitation to accompany the vessel as surgeon.
 This was in or about 1731.
 On reaching Buenos Aires he was so ill that the captain was compelled to leave him there in the care of Father Mahoney, the superior of the Jesuit College, where he was nursed back to health.
 He then converted to Catholicism, joined the Jesuits and became a priest.

 In 1740 or soon after he was sent to assist Father Matthias Strobel in his mission to the northern Tehuelche people at Laguna de los Padres, 12 mi west of the present day city of Mar del Plata, the first permanent human settlement in the region.
 For about the next forty years he was a missionary and explorer in the region, gathering material that would become The Description of Patagonia.

 Falkner returned to England, where, in 1771 or 1772, he joined the English province of the Society.
 He was appointed chaplain to Robert Berkeley of Spetchley.
 He then became chaplain to Mr. Berington of Winsley in Herefordshire, and afterwards to the Plowdens of Plowden Hall in Shropshire.

+Falkner died at Plowden in January 1784 aged 76.